emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

     # How should Ambassador authenticate itself to the identity provider?
     clientAuthentication:              # optional
       method: "enum"                     # optional; default is "HeaderPassword"
+      jwtAssertion:                      # optional if method method=="JWTAssertion"; forbidden otherwise
+        setClientID:     bool              # optional; default is false
+        # the following members of jwtAssertion only apply when the
+        # grantType is NOT "ClientCredentials".
+        audience:        "string"          # optional; default is to use the token endpoint from the authorization URL
+        signingMethod:   "enum"            # optional; default is "RS256"
+        lifetime:        "duration"        # optional; default is "1m"
+        setNBF:          bool              # optional; default is false
+        nbfSafetyMargin: "duration"        # optional; default is 0s
+        setIAT:          bool              # optional; default is false
+        otherClaims:                       # optional; default is {}
+          "string": anything
+        otherHeaderParameters:             # optional; default is {}
+          "string": anything

     ## OAuth Client settings: grantType=="AuthorizationCode" ###################
     clientURL:              "string"   # deprecated; use 'protectedOrigins' instead